remy/nexus/content/production.md

 ---
 layout: baselayout
-title: How WorldWideWeb was rebuilt
+title: Production Details — WorldWideWeb NeXT Application
-subhede:
+subhede: The behind the scenes look at how the WorldWideWeb was rebuilt
 ---

 <section>